shaack/bootstrap-detect-breakpoint/README.md

 }
 ```

-The index goes fro 0-4, where 0 is "xs" and 4 is "xl".
+The index goes from 0 to 4, where 0 is "xs" and 4 is for "xl".